Thank you for booking your sailing holiday/event with us at Girls for Sail!

 If you do not have a return flight ticket then you must contact the office on +44 (0)1983 282867 as you will need a letter showing them that we take responsibility for you on board.
 The authorities will be suspicious if you do not have a return flight and you are staying on a boat.
 Our advice is clearly to have prepared a letter.
 This particularly applies to our Career Break ladies who may be travelling on further.

-COSTS – as of January 2016 the standard fare was $80 US dollars (The taxi drivers think everyone is American so have a standard fee in US$!).
+COSTS – as of January 2016 the standard fare was $80 US dollars.
 This equates to $210 EC Dollars because the standard conversion is 2.65.
 Please check conversion rates as this information is at time of printing.

 Most flights arriving in St Lucia arrive in the afternoon around 1500 hours and we have based our event start times around this.
 This means our meeting times are at 1000 hours in the marina at Rodney Bay.